VIEWVIEWVIEW/blog/README.md

 - Demo: https://super256.dev
 - Comments on articles are here: https://github.com/VIEWVIEWVIEW/blog/discussions

 I used to rewrite my blog software every other year, I hope this is my last one, lol.
-(I kept the code very simple, so future Marc will understand the code without thinking)

 This repo is only a public snapshot of my blog without any articles, as I want to keep my drafts and stuff private.
 Use this repo as inspiration or whatever if you're interested in it.

+I kept the code very simple, so future Marc will understand the code without thinking.

 ## 🚀 Project Structure